 But another bass tune that we love from D’Angelo is “Spanish Joint”, which you can find in the Rockschool Bass Grade 7 syllabus.
 Featured on the 2000 Voodoo album, this track is considered a milestone in the neo-soul genre.
 The tune opens with a signature bass line that carries everything along, so you’ll need to make sure this is delivered evenly throughout.
 By paying particular attention to your touch – ensuring it is smooth and accurate – you’ll preserve that signature D’Angelo relaxed vibe.
 Double stops and vibrato also give the song a huge amount of flavour.
 Enjoy this one!

-And it would absolutely not be possible to wrap up this blog without mentioning the bass royalty that played on “Spanish Joint” and many other D’Angelo tracks.
+And it would absolutely not be possible to wrap up this blog without mentioning the bass royalty that played on many of D’Angelo tracks featured on "Voodoo".
 Pino Palladino is an iconic musician who has been in high demand throughout his hugely successful career.
 His CV boasts big names like The Who, John Mayer, Nine Inch Nails, Gary Numan, Jeff Beck, Elton John, Tina Turner, Paul Simon, Eric Clapton, Ed Sheeran, Adele… need we go on?

 Pino is praised for his use of the fretless bass on so many mega album recordings.
 He marries the tone of the fretless bass with an octaver effect which uses the higher range of the instrument.
 The end result is a sound far from the stereotypical “low notes” you’d find in a bass part!
 His parts also add in chords, lead lines and counter melodies – bassists have you played anything like it?!

-The phenomenally versatile playing of Pino Palladino, combined with the smooth sounds of D’Angelo is potentially THE match made in heaven.
-You heard it here first.
+The phenomenally versatile playing of Charlie Hunter and Pino Palladino, combined with the smooth sounds of D’Angelo is potentially THE match made in heaven.